This recap has been a long time coming.

 A particular shout-out to my wife, who departed on Friday night to get dessert for us, and knew instinctively that I would need sparkling water for tomorrow, even though I didn't think about it or ask.
 That's true love, folks.

-Game 1 – v Tim E (Chaos Knights) – Scorched Earth, Search and Destroy
+Game 1 – v "Titanic" Tim (Chaos Knights) – Scorched Earth, Search and Destroy

-I had originally issued a grudge for Alex, another member of our community, but because he doesn't know how that works, he didn't vocalise his acceptance, so the grudge went unanswered.
+I had originally issued a grudge to Alex, but because he doesn't know how that works (grudging is a bit of an outdated practice) he didn't vocalise his acceptance, only reacting to my post with a flame emoji.
+This meant the grudge went unanswered.
 That's my story, and I'm sticking to it.

-Instead, I played against Tim E, playing the same faction and a similar list.
+Instead, I played against Tim E ("Titanic Tim") playing the same faction and a similar list.
 It could've been miles apart, but let's level with each other, dear reader, it's Knights.
 They're a big stat check that says "deal with me or die".

 All week there had been ripples in the local and wider community about how strong knights potentially were after their new book, but given this was my second game under the new rules package, I just figured I'd try to do my best, and whatever Tim did, Tim did.